lakkadiabhigna/polymers_LLM/README.md

 3) Fine-tune the LLM.
 4) Develop test cases for verifying the LLM.
 5) Develop a MERN-stack based UI to implement the above test cases.

+To bring this vision to life, we fine-tuned a pre-trained Large Language Model (LLM) using a carefully curated dataset of polymers and their glass transition temperatures (Tg).
+The objective was to enable the model to predict Tg values when given a polymer name or suggest suitable polymer alternatives with similar thermal behavior.
+The model learns from text-based data, allowing it to process material science information in a language-like format.

+Once the model was fine-tuned and validated, we built a MERN-stack (MongoDB, Express.js, React.js, Node.js) based web interface to allow easy interaction.
+Through this UI, users can enter a polymer name and instantly receive its predicted Tg value or a recommendation for another polymer with comparable properties.
+This integration provides a smooth pipeline from AI-based material understanding to practical, usable insights.

+The project illustrates how AI, when combined with domain-specific datasets, can support the intelligent discovery of new materials tailored for real-world needs — from biodegradable packaging to temperature-resilient components.
+It reflects a step toward faster, more targeted materials research by minimizing manual experimentation and empowering researchers with intelligent suggestions at the click of a button.